-FREN 201 - Advanced French: Conversation and Composition (4)
+FREN 201W - Advanced French: Conversation and Composition (4)

 Through contextualized activities, idiomatic spoken French and the structures required for written communication are studied.
 Modern France is discussed.
 Online work is required.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: FREN 114 or equivalent, or a score of 600 or above on the CEEB Achievement Test in French, or consent of department chair.